nextghost/erben/README.md

 ## Installation instructions

 1. Write database connection details into config/config.php.example and rename it to config/config.php
-2. Run install.php from command line
+2. Run install.php on your web server.

 ## TODO